Please note that this workshop is only for staff who research and/or teach.

 - Try out some approaches for dealing with the inner critic and imposter syndrome

 *Please note that there won’t be any catering provided at this workshop, but you are welcome to bring your own tea/coffee/drink along*

 Main Campus (CB 5.8)

-Event Speaker/Organiser: Anna Britton Course Code: RSIMP Topic: Digital Capability: All UKPSF: All RDF: B - Personal Effectiveness Target Audience: Staff who Research
+Event Speaker/Organiser: Anna Britton Course Code: RSIMP Topic: UKPSF: All Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: All RDF: B - Personal Effectiveness Target Audience: Staff who Research